-Mrs. Coughlin graduated from Hartwick College in 1986 with a degree in Economics and earned her MBA from New York University.
+Ms. Coughlin graduated from Hartwick College in 1986 with a degree in Economics and earned her MBA from New York University.
 She worked for several years as an economist at a commercial bank in New York City and also worked in research and development in the trade show business.
 She currently devotes her time to several community organizations including her PTA, serving as Treasurer and President, the Girl Scouts and the Den for Grieving Kids, a support group for grieving children.
-She served on the Hartwick College Alumni Association Board from 2006 to 2010.
+Ms. Coughlin served on the Hartwick College Alumni Association Board from 2006 to 2010.

 Jeanette S. Cureton

-Dr. Cureton is a higher education researcher, author and lecturer.
+Ms. Cureton is a higher education researcher, author and lecturer.
 She has conducted national research on contemporary college students, resulting in a jointly authored book with Arthur Levine.
 At the Harvard Graduate School of Education, she and Dr. Levine collaborated in research on multiculturalism and the curriculum, and on poverty and access to higher education.
 She also served as assistant to the President at Curry College in Milton, Massachusetts.
 She is a Phi Beta Kappa graduate of Bates College, holds a master's degree from both John Hopkins and Harvard Universities and was awarded an Honorary Doctor of Humane Letters from Elmhurst College.

 Elaine A. DiBrita '61